SimonVanSchuylenbergh/PASTA/README.md

 All the functionality of the code can be accessed from Python through a few exposed classes and functions.
 API level documentation can be found in the [generated Rust docs](https://simonvanschuylenbergh.github.io/PASTA).
 Below is an overview of the classes.

 ### [Interpolator](https://simonvanschuylenbergh.github.io/PASTA/pasta/struct.OnDiskInterpolator.html)
-This is the central object that exposes methods for generating synthetic spectra, fitting observed spectra and calculating error margins.
+This is the object that handles retrieving the grid spectra and producing new model spectra.
 There are three different `Interpolator` classes available that differ in the way they load the files from the grid.
 `OnDiskInterpolator` loads the files straight from the disk every time they are needed.
 When using multiple cores however, the disk speed becomes a major bottleneck.